GERSL/usdist/README.md

 <a name="figure1"></a>
 ![Map](https://github.com/GERSL/usdist/raw/main/figures/fig_agent_map.svg)
 **Figure 1.** Land disturbance agent maps across the US (1988-2022). a.
 US-wide map highlighting each pixel’s most recent disturbance agent, revealing the spatial distribution and diversity of disturbances at 30-meter resolution.
 The solid boundaries represent US Fifth National Climate Assessment regions, while the dashed boundaries indicate state border. b-h.
 Examples of disturbance agents from locations #1-7 of the US include human-directed disturbances (logging, construction, agricultural disturbance), wild disturbances (stress, wind/geohazard, fire), and water disturbance, respectively.
 The corresponding disturbance severity maps are presented in Extended Data Fig. 2. i-j.
 Latitudinal and longitudinal profiles of stacked disturbance areas.
 Area statistics (Mha) are calculated at 15-km intervals and stacked chronologically from 1988 to 2022 for different disturbance agents.
 All the figures share the same legend: brighter color curves represent earlier disturbance years (toward 1988), while darker colors indicate more recent years (toward 2022).
+An interactive application is available on [Google Earth Engine](https://ee-gers.projects.earthengine.app/view/us-disturbance).

 <a name="table1"></a>
 **Table 1.** Definition of the land disturbance causal agent classes.
 The first disturbance over time was identified if multiple disturbances occurred within one year, and only the disturbance that caused lasting (>6 months) ecological impacts was mapped.